Graduating Skip to main content

 Other Helpful Tips

-- Make sure you've filled out your tax forms correctly and have taken out the exemptions for which you qualify.
+• Be sure you filled out your tax forms correctly and have taken out the exemptions for which you qualify.

-- Have you been building your credit?
-Make sure you're doing everything you can to keep your credit score up so you can buy the car and house you want.
-Click here to learn more.
+• Establish and keep your credit score up so you can buy the car and house you want.